 “What are those?” she asked, pointing at the cups, which had soft serve ice-cream piled nearly two inches over the rim of the cup.

-Max seemed oblivious to her staring, busy squirting a slightly pink sauce onto his plate.
-When he looked up, he held it out to her and asked, “Want some?”
+Max remained oblivious to her staring, busy squirting a slightly pink sauce onto his plate, and when he finally looked up, he held it out to her and asked, “Want some?”

 “What is it?”
 Alta asked, slightly apprehensive of the strange sauce.
 She could smell it.
 Slightly sweet, but tangy and something else that felt almost heavy in her sinuses.

 “Fry sauce,” he said with a grin.
 Picking up one of his fries, he dipped it into the pink concoction and held it out to her.
 “Here, try.”
 Alta took it from his fingers and brought it to her lips for a tentative bite, before giving a start and looking at him with wide green eyes.

 “It’s good!” she squeaked.
 Max laughed outright and passed her the bottle of pink sauce, which she proceeded to poor a liberal amount of onto her plate.

 “Where are you from cutie?”
 Max chuckled, as she began to dance in her seat again while munching away at her fries.
 She was adorable.
-Slight, with a smaller chest and soft curves, and a sweet face framed in thick, chestnut brown waves, with big, expressive, green eyes, and a cute little nose.
+Slight, with a smaller chest and soft curves, and a sweet face framed in thick, chestnut brown waves, with big, expressive, green eyes, and a perfect, petite nose.
 Her lips were heart-shaped, and her cheekbones were high, making her look elfin when coupled with her slim build, and her flawless, cream-colored skin.
 Her smile lit up a room, and her southern drawl was like fresh caramel to the ear; smooth and sweet; and Max couldn’t help but think that she may be exactly what he was looking for.

-“Macon- What on earth are you doing up here?”
-Max asked with a start, “Are you doing okay with the altitude?”
+“Macon- What on earth are you doing up here?” he coughed, “Are you doing okay with the altitude?”